trac-hacks/TracNukeUserPlugin/README.txt

 Akismet, BlogSpam, and reCaptcha, and they still got through).
 I was getting tired of doing cleanup manually.

 It does not do anything about wiki content or attachments.
-Forks and patches welcome.
+Forks are welcome.

 It does not provide a web UI.
-Forks and patches welcome :)
+Forks welcome :)